tmickel/arachnid/README.md

 written in Rust.

 Arachnid functions by driving a real web browser (Firefox).
 It then uses the standard WebDriver protocol to gather information from pages.
+Not much is done yet (e.g., it doesn't follow links, have a queue for pages, or store the data anywhere...)

 To run, first install Rust, Firefox, and [geckodriver](https://github.com/mozilla/geckodriver).
 Then: